rishadtharayil/resume-ai/README.md

       ```
       GEMINI_API_KEY=your_gemini_api_key_here
       ```
-    - The `views.py` file will need to be configured to load this variable.

 6.  **Apply database migrations:**
     *(Since the latest version uses a `JSONField`, it's best to start fresh if you have an old database.)*